daevlin/Zero2Auto_homework/README.md

 On that page is the following data https://i.ibb.co/KsfqHym/PNG-02-Copy.png

-If we download that file, it is a .png file
+If we download that file, it is indeed a .png file that renders correctly when opened.

 Let's be sneaky and grab the .png file, then fire up Inetsim and let CruLoader grab first the link https://i.ibb.co/KsfqHym/PNG-02-Copy.png from https://pastebin.com/raw/mLem9DGk", which is our InetSim service.
 Hopefully makes it a bit easier to see if anything "fun" happens with that .png file.